James S. C. Chao: Personal life

 Chao met his future wife, Ruth Mulan Chu Chao, when she and her family relocated to Shanghai from their ancestral estate in Anhui Province during World War II.
 In 1949, each relocated separately to Taiwan at the culmination of the Chinese Civil War, and they married in 1950.
-In 1958, Chao left behind his family when he moved to the United States, where they joined him in 1961.
+In 1958, Chao left his family behind when he moved to the United States, where they joined him in 1961.
 Ruth Mulan Chu Chao died on August 2, 2007, following a battle with lymphoma.
-The Chaos had six daughters: Elaine, Jeanette, May, Christine, Grace and Angela.
+The Chaos had six daughters: Elaine, Jeanette, May, Christine, Grace, and Angela.
 The eldest three daughters were born in Taiwan; the youngest three were born in the United States.

 Chao's oldest daughter is Elaine Chao, who is the first woman of Asian Pacific American descent appointed to a US President's Cabinet.
 She served as Secretary of Labor from 2001 to 2009, and as Secretary of Transportation from 2017 to 2021.

 Chao's daughter Angela succeeded him as CEO of Foremost Group in 2018.
 She died in a car accident in February 2024.

 Awards and honors

 Chao was awarded an honorary LL.D. degree from Niagara University in 1992.
 Chao is the first winner of the Chinese American Academic and Professional Society Distinguished Lifetime Achievement Award (2004).
 He was awarded the "Ellis Island Medal of Honor" (2005).
 The U.S. Department of Homeland Security, Citizen and Immigration Service recognized him in February 2008 as an Outstanding American by Choice.

 In 2009, he was inducted into the Horatio Alger Association of Distinguished Americans.
 Also, Nyack College conferred upon him the honorary D.Litt. degree.
-In 2010, the Museum of Chinese in America honored Chao with its inaugural Outstanding Achievement Award for the Chao Family; the first time ever such an honor has been awarded in its 130 years history.
+In 2010, the Museum of Chinese in America honored Chao with its inaugural Outstanding Achievement Award for the Chao Family; the first time such an honor has been awarded in its 130-year history.

-Chao was an advisor, adjunct professor, and member of the St. John's University Board of Trustees for decades and the recipient of St. John's University's Medal of Honor.
+Chao was an advisor, adjunct professor, and member of the St. John's University Board of Trustees for decades, and the recipient of St. John's University's Medal of Honor.
 Chao continues as its Trustee Emeritus.

-Chao was for more than a decade the Chairman of both Taiwan's Chiao-Tung University Alumni Association in America and Chiao-Tung University Alumni Foundation of America from 1988 to 1999.
+Chao was, for more than a decade, the Chairman of both Taiwan's Chiao-Tung University Alumni Association in America and Chiao-Tung University Alumni Foundation of America from 1988 to 1999.

+In 2025, Chao received a Lifetime Achievement Award from the American Bureau of Shipping, the Legacy Award from the National Asian/Pacific Islander American Chamber of Commerce & Entrepreneurship (National ACE), and the Coast Guard Foundation Award.